Parkman328/Databricks/Configuring Azure ADLSv2 for Qlik Data Integration/Configuring Azure ADLSv2 for Qlik Data Integration.md

 First, we need to set up the Azure storage account that Qlik Replicate will use to map data into Azure Databricks.
 We will setup Azure Data Lake Storage (ADLSv2) to manage the external tables.

 If you do not already have an ADLSv2 storage account, we need to create one now.
-From your Azure portal home page, click on Storage Accounts.
+From your Azure portal home page, click on Storage Accounts.<br>
 **_Figure A.1.0._**

 ![](./media/image3.png)

-Inside Storage Accounts click "+ Add".\ **_Figure A.1.1_**
+Inside Storage Accounts click "+ Add".<br>
+**_Figure A.1.1_**

 ![](./media/image4.png)

-Select your azure subscription and an existing resource group or select _"_Add" to create a new storage account one.
+Select your azure subscription and an existing resource group or select "Add" to create a new storage account one.
 Next choose a name for your storage account and a location.
 For Account kind be sure that it says StorageV2 (general purpose v2).

-*Refer to your IT Policies for Subscriptions and Resource Groups
+**_Refer to your IT Policies for Subscriptions and Resource Groups._**

 **_Figure A.1.2_**